npickett-nichq/coral-template/wp-content/plugins/wpo365-login/README.txt

 * Please check the online version of the [release notes for version 11.0](https://www.wpo365.com/release-notes-v11-0/).

 == Changelog ==

+= v24.0 =
+* Breaking change: Testing the User synchronization query no longer requires the WPO365 REST API for Microsoft Graph to be enabled.
+Administrators, however, must update both WPO365 | LOGIN and the premium extension / bundle or else they cannot test the query.
+If the user sync query remains unchanged, it is no longer needed to test the query again.
+[SYNC, INTRANET, CUSTOMERS]
+* Deprecated: Administrators can not add new *Private pages* to the corresponding list on the plugin's *Authentication* configuration page anymore.
+Instead they must enable and configure the **Audiences** feature, which provide a more robust option to mark pages or post types as private i.e. to require a user to log in first.
+See the [online documentation](https://docs.wpo365.com/article/139-audiences) for details.
+[LOGIN+, ROLES + ACCESS, SYNC, INTRANET]
+* Deprecated: The ability to exclude post types from the **Audiences** feature has been removed.
+[ROLES + ACCESS, SYNC, INTRANET]
+* Feature: Support for **LearnDash** integration, for example to auto-enroll users into courses or allocate users to LD User Groups based on a user's Azure AD group membership(s) or just whenever WPO365 creates a new WordPress user.
+See the [online documentation](https://docs.wpo365.com/article/184-learndash-integration) for details.
+[ROLES + ACCESS, SYNC, INTRANET]
+* Feature: WPO365 now supports **Entra External ID (Azure AD for Customers)** and this support has been streamlined with the already built-in support for **Azure AD B2C**.
+[LOGIN+, SYNC, INTRANET, CUSTOMERS] Check out our [online documentation](https://www.wpo365.com/feature/microsoft-entra-external-id/)
+* Feature: **(Auto-) Register new WordPress users in Azure AD B2C / Entra External ID (Azure AD for Customers)** and update existing ones (including support for custom user attributes / claims).
+See the [online documentation](https://docs.wpo365.com/article/185-create-users-in-azure-ad-b2c-from-wordpress) for details.
+[SYNC, INTRANET, CUSTOMERS]
+* Feature: **Synchronize users from WordPress to Azure AD B2C / Entra External ID (Azure AD for Customers)** (including support for custom user attributes).
+See the [online documentation](https://docs.wpo365.com/article/186-synchronize-users-from-wordpress-to-azure-ad-b2c) for details.
+[SYNC, INTRANET, CUSTOMERS]
+* Feature: **(Auto-) Retry sending failed emails** using Microsoft Graph.
+See the [online documentation](https://docs.wpo365.com/article/183-resending-failed-emails-automatically) for details.
+[MAIL]
+* Feature: **Throttle nr. of emails send per minute** using Microsoft Graph.
+See the [online documentation](https://docs.wpo365.com/article/182-throttle-the-number-of-emails-sent-per-minute) for details.
+[MAIL]
+* Feature: **Audiences** can now be configured to restrict viewing posts of a specific type to members of an audience.
+See the [online documentation](https://docs.wpo365.com/article/196-audience-based-restrictions-for-a-post-type) for details.
+[ROLES + ACCESS, SYNC, INTRANET]
+* Feature: **Audiences** now allows administrators to require users to log in to view posts of a specific type and where a visitor will be redirected to e.g. the 404 Not Found page, the site's login page or Microsoft's login page.
+See the [online documentation](https://docs.wpo365.com/article/197-post-types-that-require-a-logged-in-user) for details.
+[ROLES + ACCESS, SYNC, INTRANET]
+* Improvement: Most of the features that WPO365 | CUSTOM USER FIELDS unlocks are now also unlocked by WPO365 | ROLES + ACCESS to allow for Azure-AD-user-attribute based rules.
+[ROLES + ACCESS, CUSTOM USER FIELDS]
+* Improvement: Optional claims and attributes added to an JWT OIDC ID token can now also be mapped to WordPress custom user fields.
+See the [online documentation](xxx) for details.
+[LOGIN+, SYNC, INTRANET]
+* Improvement: Administrators can now select a (custom) claim from the ID token or the SAML response that WPO365 should be using to create a new WordPress user's username.
+See the [updated documentation](https://docs.wpo365.com/article/187-username-preference) for details.
+[LOGIN+, SYNC, INTRANET]
+* Improvement: Developers can now skip the removal of specific roles when WPO365 is configured to "Replace" user roles by utilizing the new "wpo365/roles/remove" filter.
+See the [updated documentation](https://docs.wpo365.com/article/82-developer-hooks) for details.
+[ROLES + ACCESS, SYNC, INTRANET]
+* Improvement: Developers can now add a filter for the Azure AD Redirect URI e.g. to set it dynamically to the current host.
+See the [updated documentation](https://docs.wpo365.com/article/82-developer-hooks) for details.
+[LOGIN]
+* Improvement: The WPO365 | MAIL premium addon now also unlocks the option to use WP-Config.php to override (some) config options.
+Now administrators can - for example on their staging environment - enable mail-staging mode, simply by adding a global constant to the WP-Config.php file.
+See the [updated documentation]().
+[MAIL]
+* Improvement: Developers can now skip the URL check that WPO365 conducts just before it redirects a user to its final destination by hooking into a new filter wpo365/url_check/skip.
+See the [updated documentation](https://docs.wpo365.com/article/82-developer-hooks) for details.
+[LOGIN]
+* Improvement: Administrators can now configure WPO365 user synchronization to only send mail notifications when a job did not complete successfully.
+[SYNC, INTRANET]
+* Improvement: Administrators now can bulk-reactivate users that have been deactivated previously by WPO365.
+[SYNC, INTRANET, CUSTOMERS]
+* Improvement: When a user is reactivated, the role will be set to the default role for the main (or sub) site as per WPO365 configuration.
+[SYNC, INTRANET, CUSTOMERS]
+* Improvement: Blocking password reset and email change has been made available for Azure AD B2C / Entra External ID (Azure AD for Customers).
+[LOGIN+, SYNC, INTRANET]
+* Fix: WPO365 will now match custom WordPress roles in a case-insensitive matter.
+[ROLES + ACCESS, SYNC, INTRANET]
+* Fix: WPO365 will now retrieve a user's Azure AD group memberships from Microsoft Graph if the administrator checked the option to include Microsoft 365 group memberships, even if the ID token already carries information on group memberships.
+[ROLES + ACCESS, SYNC, INTRANET]
+* Fix: When you schedule a WPO365 User synchronization job for a specific hour of the day, it will now translate the time from UTC to the admin's timezone and not wrongly add the current minutes of the hour passed.
+[SYNC, INTRANET, CUSTOMERS]
+* Fix: WPO365 now caches the access token with an audience property (= the requesting application (client) ID) to prevent access tokens for mail and for other Microsoft 365 services getting mixed up / from being overwritten.
+[LOGIN]
+* Fix: Tested with PHP 8.2.
+[ALL]

 = v23.1 =
 * Fix: The plugin update checker did not always return the expected result.
 [LOGIN, MS GRAPH MAILER]